YamashiFenikkusu/Simple-tools-for-Unity/README.md

 <h1>SIMPLE TOOLS FOR UNITY</h1>
 This repository contain few simple tools to add in an Unity project.
-For the moment, just one is present: a procedural decors instancer, I'll add more scripts later.</br>
+For the moment, just two are present: a procedural decors instancer and a audio listener to texture converter.
+I'll add more scripts later.</br>

 <centre>____________________________________</centre>
 <h2>Procedural Decor Assets</h2>